Countries That Don't Want Tourists Croatia Dubrovnik

 Peru is an interesting addition to our list because neither the government nor the locals necessarily hate tourism.
 Instead, most of the issues surrounding tourism in Peru revolve around how the tourism industry is controlled.
 In particular, thousands of locals are furious about where the money from tourism goes.

 NBC News reports that Peruvians weren’t happy with the government’s decision to outsource the sale of tickets for the Machu Picchu site to Joinnus, a virtual ticket sales company owned by one of Peru’s wealthiest economic groups.
-As a result, thousands of Peruvians have protested against the government, blocking tourists from visiting the ancient citadel.
-Locals have also blocked tourist trains to reduce tourism to the site.

 Read also: Visa-Free South American Countries